kennethdsheridan/commandant-rs/README.md

 > of now, not all
 > functionalities are fully operational, and the toolset is evolving continuously.

-## OneForAll: The Enterprise Hardware Infrastructure Performance & Diagnostic Kit (For Engineers and Gamers)
+## OneForAll: The Enterprise Hardware Infrastructure Performance Benchmarking & Diagnostic Kit (For Engineers and Gamers)

 **Are you maximizing the potential of your cloud or on-premises hardware infrastructure?** OneForAll is an innovative toolkit, meticulously crafted to revolutionize Enterprise Hardware Infrastructure Performance & Reliability Engineering.